rumya0/medicalconference/README.md

 3. Conference venue

 Both .json and .csv files were created using the code.
 The .csv file is included in the repository for your reference.

+# Why did I choose this project?
+I chose this project for two reasons:
+1. The first step to getting a good solution to a problem start with good data.
+Webscraping gives you the ability and freedom to obtain necessary data required for the problem at hand.
+Webscraping enables one to create a customized dataset from the vast ocean of information online and I wanted to learn the skills of obtaining good data from relevant sources.
+2. Scrapy is a flexible package for webscraping and I wanted to become better at it.